-Bihar: Nitish Kumar sacks minister Shyam Razak from post, party as he gears up to join RJD
+Bihar: Shyam Razak joins RJD a day after Nitish Kumar removes him from Cabinet and party

-Razak on Monday claimed that he has not been expelled and said that he would tender his resignation to the Speaker later in the day.
+Razak claimed that he has not been expelled from JDU and said that he would tender his resignation to the Speaker later in the day.

-The Nitish Kumar-led Bihar government on Sunday evening sacked Industries Minister Shyam Razak while the ruling Janata Dal United expelled him, reported NDTV.
-Governor Phagu Chauhan has accepted Chief Minister Nitish Kumar’s recommendation to drop him from the Cabinet.
+Former Bihar Industries Minister Shyam Razak on Monday joined the Rashtriya Janata Dal, reported ANI.
+Party leader and Lalu Prasad Yadav’s son Tejashwi Yadav was present at the event held in Patna.

-The actions came amid reports of Razak joining the rival Rashtriya Janata Dal, currently led by Lalu Prasad Yadav’s son Tejashwi Yadav.
+This came a day after the Nitish Kumar-led Bihar government sacked Razak while the ruling Janata Dal United expelled him.
 “Rajak has been expelled from the party for being found involved in anti-party activities,” JD(U) state president Basistha Narayan Singh told the Hindustan Times.

 However, Razak on Monday claimed that he has not been expelled and said that he would tender his resignation to the Speaker later in the day.
 “I cannot stay where social justice is being stripped,” Rajak told ANI.
-He, however, confirmed that he would be joining the RJD.
+He, however, had confirmed that he would be joining the RJD.
 “Around 99% of people in Janata Dal (United) party are upset with Bihar CM Nitish Kumar but are unable to form a decision.
 I don’t know about others but I am joining [the] Rashtriya Janata Dal.”

 The developments come as parties are gearing up for the Assembly elections in November.
 The Election Commission is yet to announce the poll dates.
 The tenure of the current Assembly ends on November 29.